1cornerstone/1cornerstone/Readme.md

     *   Built Look and feel of calculator using Neumorphism
      *   Built Color Application,
-     *   Single handedly built mobile interface for Trado global  application alongside  with UI/UX.
+     *   Single handedly built mobile interface for Trado global  application alongside  with UI/UX designer.

+  Flutter makes building mobile application so easy but As a Mid-Senior flutter developer i dedicated myself to know more how things work in flutter to stand-out in the company am working with.

+  * i have single-handedly develop Calender widget that have year,month,week and day view for production.
+  * also with my experience in flutter have created custom Day Selection widget in flutter.

  ### Used Services
  	1. Firebase